leventemo/irreg/README.md

 - [x] check printed OALD
 - [x] include links to OALD/Cambridge dictionaries in modals – [x] shorten -ed forms on long words + adjust pronunciation accordingly
-- [x] HU/SP translation for A1-A2-B1:
+- [x] HU/SP translation for A1-A2-B1
+- [ ] HU/SP translation for B2:
+- [ ] unclassifieds in English Profile
 - [ ] check "floodlight cases" – see above
 - [ ] asterisk a là OALD printed? – what about text-to-speech then?
 - [ ] example sentences
-- [ ] HU/SP translation for B2:

 last es/hu: understand